 In Eastern Kentucky, Fahe has long partnered with ARC to bring opportunity to those facing hardships such as high unemployment and substance use disorder, especially by helping families secure a safe and affordable place to call home.
-Now, in 2022, Fahe will harness their first ARC INSPIRE grant to deepen their impact through partnerships with local leaders, employers, and municipalities in Kentucky’s coalfields.
+With support from ARC INSPIRE funding, Fahe is deepening their impact through partnerships with local leaders, employers and municipalities in Kentucky’s coalfields.

 In many Eastern Kentucky communities, Fahe Members are the only developers of new homes and often struggle to find nearby subcontractors.
-COVID-19 has only made access to these skilled tradespeople more difficult, with the pandemic leading to the closure of many local, family-owned construction businesses.
-The loss of these businesses and workers not only reduces the delivery of construction and housing development services, but also impacts the availability of critical on-the-job training and employment opportunities.
+This not only reduces the delivery of construction and housing development services, but also impacts the availability of critical on-the-job training and employment opportunities.

 Fahe is grateful to use INSPIRE funding to help rebuild communities devastated by historic flooding.
 It will take time and planning to recover.
 However, Appalachians are strong, resilient people…By working together to rebuild the workforce – we can rebuild Eastern Kentucky.